cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

 * OneDrive (https://its.gmu.edu/service/office-365-onedrive/#:~:text=Student%20Eligibility,No%20sign%2Dup%20is%20necessary.
 * Microsoft Teams (https://its.gmu.edu/service/microsoft-teams/)
 * COLA Computer Account [we will take care of this together during the first week of class]
-* A Github Account (https://github.com/) [we will take care of this together in class]
-* Your own dataset [ we will work on this together in the first week of class] There is no required book for this course.
+* NCAR Computer Account [we will take care of this together during the first week of class] There is no required book for this course.

 > ## Icebreaker using OneDrive
 >
 > Add the name you wish to be called and preferred pronouns to the OneDrive document
 >
-> Under First Exercise in the OneDrive document, list the best class you ever took (or one class from your top ten, if you can’t decide), and what made it so great.
-This exercise should take about 2 minutes.
+> Under First Exercise in the OneDrive document, describe your work in 3 words and say something you are proud of (not necessarily related to research or school).
 >
 >
 {: .challenge}